HC-Chang/AIS-Decoder/README.md

 - Those you decode datas will save as "*.cvs".
 It is more convient to analysis with Excel.

+- Test data can find in File "test data".

+- Decode "Message Type": 1.2.3.5.18.19.24

+- The field for each "Message Type" is declared at table 1.

+- table 1

+![Fields]

+![main]

+- AIS-Decoder

 ## Reference:
 - [AIVDM/AIVDO protocol decoding]

+[main]: pics/main.png
+[Fields]: pics/Fields.png
 [AIVDM/AIVDO protocol decoding]: https://gpsd.gitlab.io/gpsd/AIVDM.html